dawoodkhan92/Return_bot/shopify_returns_chat_agent/frontend/README.md

 - **Log conversations** for customer service review
 - **Maintain conversation context** across multiple messages

-## 🖥️ Demo
+## 🧪 Testing

-Open `demo.html` in your browser to see the widget in action on a simulated store page.

-### Test Messages:
+Test the widget with these example messages:
 - "I need help with order #123456"
 - "What's your return policy?"
 - "I want to return an item"